Engineering (Fabrication & Welding) (SCQF Level 6) Modern Apprenticeship

 What is special about this course?

-Modern Apprenticeships offer anyone aged over 16 paid employment combined with the opportunity to train for jobs across a wide range of sectors.
-They are an exciting way of gaining skills and qualifications that will help to start a career without having to study full time.
+Modern Apprenticeships (MAs) offer anyone over the age of 16 the chance to earn while you learn.
+They are an exciting way of gaining a recognised qualification that will help to start your career without having to study full time.

 Entry requirements